plaid/plaid-java/README.md

 // Use builder to create a client
 PlaidClient plaidClient = PlaidClient.newBuilder()
   .clientIdAndSecret("your_client_id", "your_secret")
-  .publicKey("your_public_key") // optional. only needed to call endpoints that require a public key .sandboxBaseUrl() // or equivalent, depending on which environment you're calling into .build();
+  .sandboxBaseUrl() // or equivalent, depending on which environment you're calling into .build();